 Get Diagnosed at Home

-You could, of course, head to your local urgent care clinic to get a test done.
+You could, of course, head to your local emergency room to seek medical treatment.
 But that would mean sitting in a waiting room with other sick people.
 If what you have turns out to be just a cold, you could be exposed to flu germs while your immune system is already weakened and wind up contracting it as well.
 If you do have the flu, you could be passing it on to a whole waiting room full of people, and spreading the disease to their friends and family as well.

 It’s for this reason that many choose to avoid doctor’s offices and medical clinics during flu season, if possible.
 But seeking treatment early on is crucial if you might be at risk for severe and life-threatening flu complications like pneumonia or even simple dehydration.
 What’s a sick person to do?